piyushgupta221/PAIN/README.md

 ## BibTeX Citation

-If you use or refer to PAIN in a scientific publication, we would appreciate using the following citations:
+If you use or refer to PAIN in a scientific publication, we would appreciate using the following citation to our paper https://ieeexplore.ieee.org/abstract/document/9991836:

 ```
 @ARTICLE{9991836,